icn-navigator/Documentation/Handover Documents/For Developers.md

 #### Future Development

 * **Data expansion:** If the data becomes available, consider adding additional organisation attributes such as **diversity filters** or other classification fields.
-See also [[tiered-features.pdf]] for further context on potential feature tiers.
+See also [[tiered-features.pdf]] for further context here.
 * **Migrations:** Introduce a structured migration process to safely manage schema changes over time.

-## Hosting Service Access
+## Testing

-#TODO Include instructions and credentials for accessing the hosting service where the application is deployed.
+#TODO Brief discussion about testing and link testing documentation

 ## Deployment

 #TODO (i.e. how to deploy the source code, database and run the project on a new server, any necessary administrator/test customer login credentials, access to code repositories, databases and servers as well

+### Hosting Service Access

+#TODO Include instructions and credentials for accessing the hosting service where the application is deployed.